flkeysgeek/custom-tag-code-coloring/README.md

 3. Select or Create new "Color Theme" -- click Apply if new or not selected

-4. click on pencil icon to edit theme to open main.less in Dreamweaver
+4. click on pencil icon to open and edit the selected theme in Dreamweaver

 5. At bottom of file: Add css for custom tag colors and/or Notable Code View cursors